 Believe it or not, plastic drinking straws are one of the most commonly found trash items on our beaches.
-Bring your own reusable glass or metal straw, or skip the restaurant straw entirely!
+Bring your own reusable straw, or skip the straw entirely!

 Bring a bag

-A single plastic bag can sit in a landfill for twenty-plus years before breaking down naturally.
+A single plastic bag can sit in a landfill for hundreds of years before breaking down naturally.
 Keep several reusable bags in the trunk of your car or hanging by the front door so you don’t forget them.

 Carry your water

-Carrying a canteen or reusable bottle of water will not only reduce your plastic usage, but it will also prevent the toxic chemicals commonly found in plastic bottles from leaching into your drinking water.
+Carrying a canteen or reusable bottle of water will not only reduce your plastic usage but will also prevent the toxic chemicals commonly found in plastic bottles from leaching into your drinking water.
 Bonus: a reusable bottle will quickly pay for itself and can save you hundreds of dollars!

 Be caffeine conscious

-Many people don’t realize this, but disposable coffee cups are usually lined with a type of plastic resin called polyethylene, which has proven to be harmful.
-Keep your own travel mug in your car or bag, so you have it on hand when you order.
-In addition to being better for your health, many coffee shops will give you a discount when you bring your own mug.
+Disposable coffee cups can add up to a lot of plastic waste, so opt for biodegradable cups or stick to old-fashioned coffee grounds.
+You can also keep your own travel mug in your car or bag when you order from places like Starbucks, so you have it on hand.
+In addition to being better for the planet, many coffee shops will give you a discount when you bring your own mug.

 Taking lunch to the office or packing lunch for your kids?
-Use reusable containers rather than plastic sandwich bags, which are rarely recycled in offices or schools.
+Use reusable containers rather than plastic sandwich bags.
 Buy your snacks in bulk rather than in single-serve containers, and transfer them to smaller, reusable containers that easily fit into a lunch box.

 Switch from disposable diapers to cloth

-Although disposable diapers have been the norm for the past few decades, these everyday items have an astonishing effect on the environment.
+Although disposable diapers have been the norm for the past few decades, this commonly used item has an astonishing effect on the environment.
 Disposable diapers are full of plastic and regularly take up far too much space in our already crowded landfills.
 Consider switching to cloth diapers, instead.
 Bonus: over the course of the diaper-wearing years, cloth diapers prove to be much more economical, too!

 Try an eco-friendly toothbrush

 Similar to the straw alternatives, you can get a toothbrush made of bamboo.
-These have about the same life span as any toothbrush, but the difference is it will safely decompose back into the earth quickly, whereas your plastic ones will sit on the earth for years to come if not recycled properly.
+These have about the same life span as any toothbrush, but when recycled will decompose much more quickly than a plastic toothbrush.

 Say no to plastic hangers

 This one is often over looked: think about the hangers you have at home, or the ones you return home from the store with and don’t use.
 These are so easy to substitute or simply say no to.
-Wire hangers are available as an alternative option to plastic, and if you go to the store and notice a cashier placing the plastic hanger in your bag, all you have to do is say no thank you!
+Wire hangers are available as an alternative option to plastic, and if you go to the store and notice a cashier placing a plastic hanger in your bag, all you have to do is say, “No thank you!”